tensorly/tensorly/doc/development_guide/contributing.rst

 .. important::

-   We want algorithms to run transparently with all the TensorLy backends (NumPy, MXNet, PyTorch, TensorLy, JAX, CuPy) and any other backend added later on!
+   We want algorithms to run transparently with all the TensorLy backends (NumPy, PyTorch, TensorLy, JAX, CuPy) and any other backend added later on!

    This means you should only use TensorLy functions, never directly a function from the backend e.g. use ``tl.mean``, **not** ``numpy.mean`` or ``torch.mean``.